SvenRosvall/SignalControl/README.md

   signal.update();
 }
 ```
-Here we have a button connected to pin 2.
-This is an input that provides a digital input (on or off).

 The green LED is connected to pin 3 and the red LED is connected to pin 5.
 These pins are PWM (Pulse Width Modulation) to support dimming of the LEDs.

 The signal is declared and set up with the button and the two light objects.

-No additional setup is needed and the ```loop()``` function is responsible
+No additional setup is needed and the ```loop()``` function is only
-for updating the button and signal objects.
+responsible for updating the button and signal objects.
 The Light objects do not need to be updated.
 They are updated by the signal object they belong to.

 **TODO**

-Describe examples:
+Describe more examples:
-1) 2 aspect with a button input.
 1) 2 aspect with track occupation input.
+1) Two signals controlling tracks that join at a point (turnout).

 Note: Need a 2 aspect signal that can take a digital input and a distance input.
 Or should we convert between these inputs?